MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-csharp-ui-maui-toolkit.md

 ## Build a UI with C# Markup

-When building a UI with C# Markup, the first step is to update the CreateMauiApp() method in MauiProgram.cs.
+When building a UI with C# Markup, the first step is to update the `CreateMauiApp()` method in **MauiProgram.cs**.
 Replace the contents of the method with the following code:

 ```csharp
 public static MauiApp CreateMauiApp()